dunglas/mercure/spec/mercure.md

 [@W3C.REC-html52-20171214].

 Web Linking [@!RFC5988] **MAY** be used to indicate the IRI of the resource sent in the event.
-When using Atom, XML or HTML as the serialization format for the resource, the document **SHOULD** contain a `link` element with a `self` relation containing the IRI of the resource.
+When using Atom, XML, or HTML as the serialization format for the resource, the document **SHOULD** contain a `link` element with a `self` relation containing the IRI of the resource.
 When using JSON-LD, the document **SHOULD** contain an `@id` property containing the IRI of the resource.